 Experiential Theater, Immersive Displays Enhance the Story of 17th-Century Virginia

 New experiences and engaging exhibits await at Jamestown Settlement, as the stories of real people and events unfold in refreshed permanent exhibition galleries that incorporate new historical research, immersive design and innovative technology to connect visitors with an expanded storyline of early Virginia.

-As part of a large-scale $10.6 million phased renovation to the 30,000-square-feet exhibition space set for completion later this year, Jamestown Settlement features a new 4-D experiential theater with multi-sensory special effects tells the story of “Bacon’s Rebellion,” a 1676-armed rebellion of Virginia colonists led by Nathaniel Bacon against the rule of Governor William Berkeley.
+As part of a large-scale $10.6 million phased renovation to the 30,000-square-feet exhibition space completed in 2019, Jamestown Settlement features a new 4-D experiential theater with multi-sensory special effects tells the story of “Bacon’s Rebellion,” a 1676-armed rebellion of Virginia colonists led by Nathaniel Bacon against the rule of Governor William Berkeley.

 Expansive gallery exhibits, which debuted on the eve of America’s 400th Anniversary commemoration in 2007, explore the Powhatan Indian, English and west central African cultures that converged in Virginia in the 1600s through artifact-filled cases, dioramas and short films.
-A decade later, new historical research, an expanded collection and technology are being incorporated to gallery exhibits to present history’s events to visitors in new ways.
+More than a decade later, new historical research, an expanded collection and technology have been incorporated to gallery exhibits to present history’s events to visitors in new ways.

 New Experiences in Jamestown Settlement Exhibition Galleries

 Enhanced galleries explore the convergence of Powhatan Indian, English and west central African cultures in 17th-century Virginia, from before the 1607 founding of Jamestown through 1699, when the Virginia capitol moved to Williamsburg.
 Six major themes are presented: Before Jamestown, Three Cultures, Virginia Company of London, Founding of Jamestown, 1619, and Jamestown 1699.